 Finding yourself in the middle of any unhealthy habit is hard to admit, and knowing when to seek addiction treatment often comes with a lot of hesitation, self-doubt and other barriers.
 Many people fear the stigma associated with seeking treatment for a substance use disorder.
 They worry about being judged or labeled for their inability to manage a potentially dangerous health condition that’s simply beyond their control.

-Some people have worries about how treatment could potentially impact their professional life and reputation.
-In reality, substance use disorder is a disease just like any other.
+Some people worry that treatment could potentially impact their professional life and reputation.
+In reality, substance use disorder is a disease like any other.
 It’s not a sign of a personal shortcoming or individual weakness.
 The most impressive minds and hardest-working individuals have been known to face serious bouts of addiction and overcome them to lead productive lives again.

 Get the Help You Need

 Take the first step by calling the National Rehab Hotline now.
-We’ll familiarize you with a variety of treatment options that can help you develop the coping mechanisms you need to put your addiction behind you permanently.
+We’ll familiarize you with a variety of treatment options that can help you develop the coping mechanisms you need to put your addiction behind you permanently and connect you with local resources.